orbaone/orba-one-android-sdk/README.md

 }
 ```

-Then add the following to your app build.gradle file.
+Then add the following dependency to your app build.gradle file.
+You should replace the `+` with your desired version of the SDK.
 ```gradle
 dependencies {
     ...